 Is There Any Financial Support Available If I Have Asbestosis?

 Yes, you may be entitled to receive certain state benefits, such as: Industrial Injuries Disablement Benefit (IIDB); Personal Independence Payment (PIP); Employment and Support Allowance (ESA), Blue Badge and Attendance Allowance.
 We can advise you on the state benefits available and how to claim them.
-Find out more about state benefits for those affected by asbestos.

 You may also be entitled to make a claim for certain government compensation schemes, sometimes referred to as government ‘lump-sum payments’.
 For example, The Pneumoconiosis Workers’ Compensation Act which provides lump-sum payments to workers who contracted the disease through their previous work.
 Your specialist asbestos disease solicitor can provide more advice on the compensation schemes available.
-Find out more about government compensation schemes.

 We may also be able to secure early, interim payments (an immediate payment to meet your needs) before a final settlement has been reached, so it’s important to get in touch with us as soon as possible so that we can help alleviate any financial concerns you have.

 How Long Does It Take To Settle An Asbestosis Claim?

 Every case is different.
 Our specialist asbestos disease solicitors will work as quickly as possible to secure the maximum compensation available to ensure you and your family have peace of mind and a financially secure future.